Then I see the pricing structure...

 Persuasive and professional copywriting is a panacea for increasing your conversion optimisation, and has been tested and proven time and again to significantly increase conversions.
 If your website copy connects with your target audience and offers them a solution to their needs, more of them will convert.

-Although more and more netizens are growing comfortable using their credit card online, the security of such information still continues to remain a strong deterrent for a significant percentage of internet users when it comes to online shopping.
-Assuring website visitors that it is safe to buy on your website, and that the financial and personal information provided is 100% secure, is another sure-fire way of increasing conversion rates.
+Although more and more internet users are growing comfortable using their credit card online, the security of such information still continues to remain a strong deterrent for a significant percentage of internet users when it comes to online shopping.
+Assuring website visitors that it is safe to buy via your website by converting it from HTTP to HTTTS is not only a ranking factor in Google, it is a great way of assuring your clients that any financial and personal information they provide via your website is 100% secure.
+Which has a positive impact on your website's conversion rates.

 Increase Your Website's Loading Speed